rcsb/mmtf/spec.md

 *Required field*

-*Type*: `BinaryArray` that is interpreted as an `Uint8Array` representing ASCII characters.
+*Type*: `Binary` data that is interpreted as an array of 8-bit unsigned integers representing ASCII characters.

 *Decoding*: Groups of four consecutive ASCII characters create the list of chain IDs.
-Note that the decoding here is optional, a decoding library may choose to pass the `Uint8Array` on for performance reasons.
+Note that the decoding here is optional, a decoding library may choose to pass the array of 8-bit unsigned integers on for performance reasons.
 Nevertheless we describe all the steps for complete decoding here as an illustration.

 *Description*: List of chain IDs.
 The IDs here are used to reference the chains from other fields.

 *Example*:

-Starting with the `BinaryArray`/`Uint8Array`:
+Starting with the array of 8-bit unsigned integers:

 ```JSON
 [ 0, 0, 0, 65, 0, 0, 0, 66, 0, 0, 89, 67 ]